hhaciogl/zz/README.md

 strs are NULL return true (1) and either one is NULL returns false (0)

+### make addtest
+Will add an empty testcase.
+in main.c zz_1() function map to zz_1.c file

 ### todo
-add a script to automate adding testcases file.
+Add a rule to automate adding test functions to zz.c